-On sakai- your reading assignments are included in the syllabus and posted on sakai.
-Additional readings may be assigned.
+On Canvas- Your reading assignments are included in the syllabus Additional readings may be assigned.
 The course schedule may be altered at the discretion of the instructor.
-Attendance and Assignments: Regular attendance is necessary to successfully complete this course.
+Attendance and Assignments:

+Regular attendance is necessary to successfully complete this course.
 Assignments are due on the dates scheduled in the syllabus.
 If you cannot complete an assignment on time please see the instructor prior to the scheduled due date for any special consideration.
 Office hours are available on appointment.
 If you have any special needs as a student please speak to the instructor before the second week of class.
 All cell phones, pagers and electronic devices must be turned off prior to class.
 Please make every effort to arrive on time to class and to stay until the class is dismissed.
+Evaluation:

-Evaluation: Three Generations of Women and Work in Your Family This paper will include interviews with your grandmothers, mother and yourself.
+Three Generations of Women and Work in Your Family

+This paper will include interviews with your grandmothers, mother and yourself.
 Your inquiry should include childhood dreams and goals for the future, educational opportunities, cultural messages, roles of men and women, work experience (at home and/or in the office) and messages of encouragement or discouragement from others.
 Ask your foremothers about changes that they have seen in the roles of women during their lifetime.
 Do they envy today's young woman or are they glad they had their life experiences?
 Include your personal education, career and family goals and what advantages or disadvantages you believe your gender may play in their achievement.
 If you cannot interview your grandmothers or mother, you may select other women from the same age cohort.
 You may find that you need to research the historical time period of the family member you interview in order to put their experiences into a broader context.
 Please cite your reference sources if necessary.

+Paper due

+20 pts

+Women Don't Ask Group Report

+.

+Report Due

-Paper due 9/26 20% Gender Stereotypes in Advertising Please find four advertisements: one of a man in the workplace, one of a woman in the workplace, one stereotypical male image and one stereotypical female image.
-Please try to avoid using images from the Internet, Further elements for the paper will be explained in class.
-Paper Due 10/17 Women in Politics Using Broad Influence for background, write a paper which addresses the importance of women in government.
+Women in Politics

+Using Broad Influence for background, write a paper which addresses the importance of women in government.
 What do you believe that woman contribute to the political scene and the workplace arena discussed by the author.
 How do you see women are using their power and influence in the current political climate?

+Paper due

+20pts

-Paper due 11/03 20% Lean In Reactions and Analysis Answer the questions on the worksheet provided in class.
+Lean In Reactions and Analysis

+Answer the questions on the worksheet provided in class.
 Make two copies of the worksheet, one to be handed in at the beginning of the period and a second copy for the group discussion.

+In class 11/28

+20pts

+Final Exam

-In class 11/28 20% Final Exam The exams will include terminology and material from class discussion and readings.
+The exams will include terminology and material from class discussion and readings.
 The format will largely be short essays.

+20pts

-20% Grading Criteria:
+Grading Criteria:

-А 92-100%

-$\mathbf{B}+$ 87-91%

-В 81-86%

-C+ 77-80%

-С 71-76%

-D 65-70%

-- < 1 a / 1 1
+- A 92-100% B+ 87-91% B 81-86% C+ 77-80% C 71-76% D 65-70%

-F 64% and below
+- F 64% and below

 Course Schedule

-9/05 Introduction to Working Women in American Society
+1/19 Introduction to Working Women in American Society

-Exercise: Women's History Pursuit
+Group Exercise: Women's History Pursuit

-Assign Three Generations of Women paper due 9/29
+Assign Three Generations of Women paper due 2/9

-9/12 Brief overview of Working Women
+1/26 Brief overview of Working Women

 Early Gender Socialization

 Gould.
 Lois.
 A Fabulous Child's Story.